5 Reasons Why Adult Children Estrange From Their Parents

 Parents must respect their adult children and their spouses, regardless of whether they like them or not, even if you have differing expectations about family roles.
-You do not get to choose who your children love.
+You do not get to choose whom your children love.
 Respecting your son/daughter-in-law does not mean condoning or agreeing.
-Whether you want to admit it or not, you are not nor can you ever be the most important person in your adult child's life at all times.
+Whether you want to admit it or not, you are not—nor can you ever be—the most important person in your adult child's life at all times.
 He cares about other people just as much as he cares about you.
 The sooner you understand that, the better off you'll be.

-I've learned the refusal to apologize is a red flag for narcissistic personality disorder.
-While few are actual narcissists, having just this trait alone is indicative of an extremely unhealthy mind.
-It allows one to justify their actions and words and blurs their reality.
-Time and again, their children will try to make them understand a different perspective but over and over they fail.
-Many times these children are gaslighted into believing they are at fault and force them to apologize in order to mend the family.
+The refusal to apologize is a red flag for narcissistic personality disorder: It allows someone to justify their hurtful actions and words and blurs reality.
+Time and again, their children will try to make them understand a different perspective, but they continue to fail to see their own culpability.
+They gaslight their children into believing they are at fault and force them to apologize in order to mend the family.

 To paraphrase the late Albert Einstein, the definition of insanity is doing the same thing over and over again and expecting different results.
-Too many adult children realize this applies to the relationship you might have with your parents.
-You've been running on it for years and yet they're still at the exact spot they were as a child.
+This applies to the relationship you might have with your parents.
+You've been running for years and yet you're still in exactly the same place as you were as a child.
 You might realize you have to get off the hamster wheel.

-Parents of adult children must understand things you do or say, regardless of how you think someone should feel, hurt people and when we hurt people, we apologize without justifying.
+When we hurt people, we ought to apologize without justifying.
 Just a simple "I'm sorry, please forgive me" is enough.
-Don't justify.
 As Dr. Phil once said, "'But' means forget everything I just said."